Manojbhat09/manojbhat09.github.io_old/_pages/about.md

   - /about.html
 ---

 I am a graduate research student in at Carnegie Mellon University.
-I work with Dr. Ding Zhao and Dr. Raj Rajkumar on research areas at the intersection of Robotics, Machine Learning and Computer Vision.
+I work with Dr. Ding Zhao and Dr. Raj Rajkumar on research areas at the intersection of Machine Learning and Computer Vision.

 I have always looked into solving real world problems using my skills in Coding, Data Science, Machine Learning, Deep Learning, IoT and/or ROS to obtain fruitful solutions.